panoptisDev/LPHarvest_launchpad_ui_contract/README.md

 # LPHarvest_launchpad_ui_contract

-make a launchpad and have people stake LP-Tokens from other projects and earn your token
+make a launchpad and have people stake LP-Tokens from other projects to earn your token